jeffwright13/pytest-oof/ARCHITECTURE.md

-# Pytest-OOF (Objects of Fields) Project Architecture
+# Pytest-OOF (Outcomes and Output-Fields) Project Architecture

 ## Project Overview
 Pytest-OOF is a sophisticated pytest plugin designed to provide advanced test result tracking, analysis, and insights for software testing processes.